 When researching restaurants in Rome, every gluten-free survival guide I read for this city raved about how amazing gluten-free Italy is; how you’ll find suitable things to eat at many restaurants and supermarkets and how you experience some of the best gluten-free food you’ve ever tried.
 Essentially, I was given the impression that Rome was one the best cities in the world for eating out gluten-free and so I arrived fully prepped to eat incredible pasta, crisp and chewy pizzas plus a whole range of foods I’d never tried before.
 With this much hype, it’s not surprising that I found myself quite disappointed.
-After visiting most of the recommended restaurants in the centre of Rome, I was left saddened by meals that was totally fine but nowhere near as amazing the overhyped reviews I’d read.
+After visiting most of the recommended restaurants in the centre of Rome, I was left saddened by meals that were totally fine but nowhere near as amazing the overhyped reviews I’d read.
 Maybe I’m lucky living in London where we do have some great options, but it was disappointing to feel that I had eaten in tastier gluten-free Italian restaurants at home than in Rome.
 I must admit, there are some well-reviewed restaurants outside the city centre that I couldn’t be bothered to travel out to, so maybe I missed out on the places that make gluten-free Rome inspire so many people?
 My hunch is that I didn’t.
 So here is my very honest eating out gluten-free guide for this city.
-Some places are good, some not so good, but I wanted to give you a really clear idea what to expect so you know what to expect for your trip to Rome.
+Some places are good, some not so good, but I wanted to give you a really clear idea of what to expect so you know what to expect for your trip to Rome.
 Buon appetito!

 Brunch really isn’t a thing in Italy, which is fine because that’s what experiencing new cultures is all about, right?
 If you’re a regular reader of this blog, then you will know that I love my brunch and I especially missed it on this trip, as I was unsure of what gluten-free breakfast options are around in Rome.
 Thankfully, on the first morning I visited one of Ginger Sapori e Salute restaurants on Via Borgognona, which is also home to some rather fancy shops like Gucci.
 It is by far the most beautiful restaurant in Rome that I visited on this trip, with a stunning art deco skylight and picture-perfect cream interiors and marble tables.
 Oh, and a row of pineapples.